All Episodes

 There is a lot that establishment types could learn and put to good use from this experience and this example.

-I know it gets frustrating, folks having to constantly teach.
+I know it gets frustrating folks having to constantly teach.

 You look at the left and they don't have to teach it.

-And what is that's liberalism is the most gutless choice you can make.
+Liberalism is the most gutless choice you can make.

 You've done nothing but say you saw it.

-You come along with ideas to fix it, and that's when you get opened up to all these charges and have to take an intellectual um uh foray into understanding what this is about.
+And that's when you get opened up to all these charges and have to take an intellectual foray into understanding what this is about.

 Got to take a break again because of constraints of time.